 The following are descriptions of the permitted investments and investment practices and the associated risk factors.
 The Funds will invest in any of the following instruments or engage in any of the following investment practices only if such investment or activity is consistent with such Fund's investment objective and permitted by such Fund's stated investment policies.
-The Funds may have exposure to the following instruments and/or investment practices through their investments in Index ETFs (as defined in the Prospectus).
 In addition, certain of the techniques and investments discussed in this SAI are not principal strategies of the Funds as disclosed in the Prospectus, and while such techniques and investments are permissible for a Fund to utilize, such Fund is not required to utilize such non-principal techniques or investments.